 Savvee or catchee are practically the only words which have been introduced straight from pigeon English.
-Of course, pickaninny has happened along, but some of its uses are delicious.
-Having bought a fowl from a native in a canoe, the native asked me if I wanted "Pickaninny stop along him fella."
+Of course,

 It was not until he showed me a handful of hen's eggs that I understood his meaning.
 My word, as an exclamation with a thousand significances, could have arrived from nowhere else than Old England.
 A paddle, a sweep, or an oar, is called washee, and washee is also the verb.

 Here is a letter, dictated by one Peter, a native trader at Santa Anna, and addressed to his employer.
 Harry, the schooner captain, started to write the letter, but was stopped by Peter at the end of the second sentence.
-Thereafter the letter runs in Peter's own words, for Peter was afraid that Harry gammoned too much, and he wanted the straight story of his needs to go to headquarters.
+Thereafter the letter runs in headquarters.

+Peter's own words, for Peter was afraid that Harry gammoned too much, and he wanted the straight story of his needs to go to